Infraste03/KGE_RS/fashion_generalization/alternate_learning/variants/v3/README.md

 Runs Optuna hyperparameter optimization for Step 4.

-HPO is performed on the full 3-relation configuration and the selected hyperparameters are reused for the remaining Fashion v3 experiments.
+HPO is performed on the full 3-relation configuration and the selected hyperparameters are reused for the remaining Fashion-Heavy experiments.

 ### `run_step4_ablation_fashion_v3.py`

-Runs the selected Fashion v3 relation-ablation experiments.
+Runs the selected Fashion-Heavy relation-ablation experiments.

 The filtered KG files and pretrained TransE checkpoints are read from: